 6. Select CopyTrans Viewer

 7. You can start CopyTrans Viewer by double-clicking on the icon on your desktop as well.
-Then, drag your files or whole iPhone albums to the viewer window.
+Then, simply upload your files or whole iPhone albums to the viewer window.

 8. Drop photos and videos to CopyTrans Viewer

-• It is a free viewer that comes with software that can display and back up your iPhone photos and videos to a folder or an external hard drive.
+• Free viewer that can display and back up your iPhone photos and videos to a folder or an external hard drive

-• It is perfect for viewing your iPhone videos and albums seamlessly and fast.
+• Perfect for viewing your iPhone videos and albums seamlessly and fast

-• You can drop a single video to the CopyTrans Viewer interface and then use arrows to navigate through files.
+• Drop a single video to the CopyTrans Viewer interface and use arrows to navigate through files

-• It doesn’t skip files or shut down automatically after your video was played.
+• Doesn’t skip files or shut down automatically after your video was played

-• You can adjust the screen size for a more comfortable experience.
+• Adjust the screen size for a more comfortable experience

 Buy a Windows codec